ClarkMcGrew/gundamOscAnaTools/resources/TabulateNuOscillator/README.md

 That will grab the NuOscillator code, build it, and then build the libTabulatedNuOscillator.so file that can be included in GUNDAM.
 This is not currently supported on MacOS, but probably could be made to work.
-The `compile.sh` script will run those commands and is the best way to build.

 > Note: Do to NuOscillator idiosyncracies, this needs to be installed into
 > it's build directory.